 As for how to go about renewal, you can renew a passport in a few different ways.
 To help you through the passport renewal process, you can also use the UK Passport Company.
 It offers advice and UK passport services, which mean the stress and confusion are taken out of the mix.
 If your trip is just a couple of weeks away, it can be even more beneficial.
 Their website is also filled with tips and facts regarding travel around the world.

 You can renew by post, renew in person (ideal if the passport is an urgent service), or as mentioned you can renew online, which tends to be the fastest and most convenient.

 As far as the timeline goes, renewing in person is ideal if you have travel coming up within the next four weeks; renewing by post takes about 2-4 weeks, and renewing online is 2-4 weeks as well.
 Keep in mind the urgent service is the only one that guarantees the passport within a specified timeframe (seven days with a fast track service).

 Pick a Centrally Located Hotel

 Now that everyone’s travel documents are in order, it’s time to give thought to accommodations.
-When it’s just you travelling for business it’s likely that you pick accommodations based on proximity to any meetings, conferences, and seminars you may attend.
+When it’s just you travelling for business it’s likely that you pick one of the best places to stay for your accommodations based on proximity to any meetings, conferences, and seminars you may attend.
 While you can still keep this in mind, it may be smarter to book a centrally located hotel that is close to attractions, entertainment, and dining.